omarreis/vsop2013/planetfun/README.md

 Follow *Solar System Scope* license conditions

 # Star background texture
-The sky background is a flat jpg image mapped to a sphere of radius 200 au.
+The sky background is a sphere with radius 200 AU.
+The sphere texture is a large image.
-It was generated using Hipparcos Input Catalogue (118k stars) Only objects with mag<8.0 were kept, resulting in 42k stars.
+It was generated using Hipparcos Input Catalogue (118k stars) Only objects with mag<8.0 were kept, resulting in about 42000 stars.
-Two star background maps available: with names and lines or plain stars.
+Two star background images are available: with names and constellation lines or just the plain stars.

 Since the texture is projected on the inside of the large sphereSky, texts must be horizontaly rotated to project correctly ( right-to-left texts )

 see sky texture: https://github.com/omarreis/vsop2013/blob/master/Documents/SkyMapLinesNames.png

+In adition, the 150 brightest stars are also represented by white 3D spheres.
+These are located at 200 AU from the Sun, so they are on the celestial sphere surface ( half in half out ) so that they can be seen from both inside and outside the celestial ball.

 # Warning: not realistic
 A number of cheats introduced in v1.0 were corrected in subsequent versions.